Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 The beauty of backhand is: any of the four types of discs (distance drivers, control or fairway drivers, mid-range, and putt and approach) can be used!
 Determining what makes a good backhand disc will require a closer look at the flight ratings.

 Speed, glide, turn, and fade: these four numbers will tell you how the disc will behave.
-Luckily for you, backhand shots can be used on any speed rating, provided that you have the arm power for it.
+Luckily for you, backhand shots can be used with any speed rating, provided that you have the arm power for it.
 The higher the speed number, the more potentially frustrating the disc will be if you aren’t able to power it up the way it requires to fly.
 For beginners, lower speeds are where it’s at.

 Just like speed, any amount of glide is excellent for backhands.
 We’re partial to discs with higher glide ratings as they can be more forgiving, especially for beginner disc golfers.
 For maximum distance, you’ll want a disc that soars- so noting the glide rating can be helpful when you’re out buying discs.